 Country ribs are a tender cut of pork, and don't require long cooking,

 even though low and slow barbecuing releases extra flavor that's locked

 in the fat.
 This grilled rib recipe can be made, start to finish, in

 about an hour.

 Choose meaty country style ribs if you can find 'em.
 Most will have quite a bit of fat, but then, fat means flavor!

 Measure the dry ingredients into a small mixing bowl, and combine well.
 Coat the ribs on all sides with the rib rub, then forget about them for an hour.
 During this time, flavors will work their way into the pork, improving the final taste of your soon-to-be-eaten ribs.

 up every five minutes to turn the ribs.
 Grill all four sides of the the

-can easily be ready in an hour, so serve with quick side dishes.
+Grill for 20 to 30 minutes, or until just done.
+Use a meat thermometer, and shoot for 160 degrees, when the pork will be perfect.
+These grilled country ribs can easily be ready in an hour, so serve with quick side dishes.
 A garden salad, pork & beans, or even some deli potato salad and coleslaw will all go well with your tasty, quick cookin' ribs.